michaelrambeau/bestofjs-microservices/get-github-readme/README.md

 ### Relative links

-In Github.com README pages, relative links in URL are replaced by absolute links to the resources of the current branch.
+When Github.com renders README pages, relative links in URL are replaced by absolute links to the resources of the current branch.

 Example 1: Mostly adequate guide to FP